aivus/com.gree/README.txt

 Cooper&Hunter Alpha CH-S18FTXE (Wi-Fi)

 Notes
+* Fan speed
+** "Medium Low" and "Medium High" speed modes are not available for 3-speed HVACs

 * X-Fan
 ** "X-Fan" mode might be turned off automatically by AC in case of switching HVAC mode from Dry and Cool.
 ** That means you need to turn it on manually when switch to Dry/Cool mode if you want to use it.